chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-09-12-Build-and-Manage-APIs-with-Apigee-Challenge-Lab.md

    path: /images/posts/qwiklabs/qwiklab-gsp336-task3-apigee-live-portal.jpg
    width: 962
    height: 639
-excerpt: A brief procedure for the qwiklab practice GSP336.
+excerpt: A brief procedure for the Google self-paced lab GSP336 on Qwiklabs.
 You will practice the skills and knowledge in the Build and Manage APIs with Apigee.
 amp:
    youtube: true
 css: